UviDTE-FPSoC/CycloneVSoC-time-measurements/README.md

 If the paper becomes accepted all time measurement programs will be uploaded into this repository.

-In order to serve as clarification, the following figure shows the different data paths used in the experiments.
+As clarification, the following figure shows the different data paths used in the experiments.

 ![alt text](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/raw/master/figures/Data_Paths.png)